himabindu-bhoopalan/Classifier-Model-for-Literary-text/README.md

 - Error handling for missing model files
 - User-friendly interface with clear feedback

+The current model classifies queries or document segments into the following books:

+Alice’s Adventures in Wonderland
+Little Women
+Sherlock Holmes
+The Adventures of Tom Sawyer
+Pride and Prejudice
+Anne of Green Gables
+Oliver Twist
+Frankenstein
+The Importance of Being Earnest
+Great Expectations
+The Great Gatsby

 ## Setup instructions

 1. Install required dependencies: